If you are worried about homelessness, contact us as soon as possible.

 If you are 'eligible for assistance' we will draw up a personal housing plan with you.
 Most people are eligible but you must meet immigration and residence conditions.
 If you are not eligible, we can still give advice and information.

 The UK formally withdrew from the EU on 31 December 2020.
 Many EEA and Swiss citizens living and working here by this date qualify for benefits and homelessness assistance.
 People arriving from 1 January 2021 will qualify in specified circumstances.
-Shelter has guidance for homeless EU citizens living in the UK or contact us on.
+Shelter has guidance for homeless EU citizens living in the UK and there is a Chartered Institute of Housing website called Housing Rights Information for Migrants and Housing Advisors (England and Wales) (housing-rights.info).
 To find out how to continue to live in the UK and apply for settled status see the Government's guidance online.

 Your personal housing plan